anonymous2905/Online-booking-system/README.md

     DB_NAME=ticketing
     ```

-Replace `"YOUR PASSWORD"` with your MySQL root password.
+Replace `"YOUR PASSWORD"` with your MySQL root password.Save with ENV File Extension in the Online Booking Folder.

 ## Installation